jsmartin/ansible-tower-ec2/README.md

 ### Launching the Tower instance

 Launch a moderately sized EC2 instance -- 4GB or more memory.
-Make sure it is a being launched into the VPC referenced above and is member of the Tower Server Security Group you created.
+Make sure it is being launched into the VPC referenced above and is member of the Tower Server Security Group you created.

 The next step is to install Ansible and Ansible Tower onto your newly launched instance.
 You can find [installation instructions here](http://releases.ansible.com/ansible-tower/docs/tower_user_guide-latest.pdf).
-Once you've setup and logged into your Tower instance, proceed to the next step.
+Once you've set up and logged into your Tower instance, proceed to the next step.

 Extra bonus points to the person that creates an Ansible playbook to provision the above!